ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7/index.md

   `get`, as in PA6, should throw `NoSuchElement` if `defaultValue` is `null` and the key is not found.
 It should return the `defaultValue` if it is non-`null` and the key isn't found.
+It should throw an `IllegalArgumentException` if the key is `null`.

 - `size`: O(1)